• Recipes

 Summer Strawberry Caprese Salad

 Strawberries sub in for tomatoes in this take on a classic caprese salad.
 Their natural sweetness shines against the balsamic vinaigrette, bright creamy mozzarella, and subtle peppery notes of basil.
-I'm certainly not the first person to make this strawberry pairing (take this pesto strawberry caprese salad from Heartbeet Kitchen), but it's such a good one.
+I'm certainly not the first person to make this strawberry pairing, but it's such a good one.
 If you've never tried strawberries in a caprese salad, now's the time to find out what you've been missing.
 Leave the basil whole, torn, or thinly sliced, depending on your preference.

 To dress the salad up from a traditional caprese into a main course salad, I've added wild rice, arugula, and toasted walnuts.
 It's simple, which is exactly what I'm looking for this summer, but still keeps things exciting and refreshing - all the criteria I'm looking for this summer.